This will be one of the last few of my Tableau blogs until 2022!

 T is the number of points we want between each line.
 Line Detail will be used to create how these values are split out (I.e used to make a full path length into dashes)

-Download the workbook to follow the rest of the tutorial.
+Download the workbook to follow the rest of the tutorial, it can be found at the top of the page under the title header.

 Firstly we find the total distance between the start and end point of our lines.